JesseSwale/obs-fightrecorder/README.md

 ## Installation
 - Before installing the plugin, make sure to enable the replay buffer functionality in Settings -> Output -> Replay buffer.
+- Download the zip file from the latest release and put the DLL in the OBS plugins folder, which is `C:\Program Files\obs-studio\obs-plugins\64bit` by default.
-- Please refer to the [Plugins Guide](https://obsproject.com/kb/plugins-guide) on how to install plugins for OBS.
+- Refer to the [Plugins Guide](https://obsproject.com/kb/plugins-guide) on how to install plugins for OBS if you need further information.

 ## Build
 To build this project please follow the steps [here](https://github.com/obsproject/obs-plugintemplate/wiki/Quick-Start-Guide#windows) for Windows.
 You need Visual Studio 2022.